zsoltelek/TestProject/README.md

 * Tests: UI related tests

 Scripts:
-* "codeceptjs:features": runs the feature files
+* "codeceptjs:features": runs the feature files with reporting results
-* "codeceptjs:tests": runs the UI related tests
+* "codeceptjs:tests": runs the UI related tests with reporting results
+* Mocha reports are located after test runs in the Report folder

 ----------------------------------------------------------------------